stop-gaming/markdown-blog/README.md

-# Markdown Blog Posts Template
+# Markdown Blog Posts Template Repository

-- This is where you write your blog, using your favorite **Markdown** and **Git**.
+- This repository is where you write your blog, using your favorite **Markdown** and **Git**.
+- Please keep this repository `public` and **do not** rename it.
+Also, we only sync changes from the `main` branch.
 - The *Markdown files* **only** in the [drafts](./drafts) and [published](./published) directories will be **synchronized** to your blog as **posts**.

-	When you `git push` after `git commit`, it will trigger the synchronization.
+    - To trigger the synchronization, you need to create your GitHub App and install it on this repository.
+Please read [BlogOnRails GitHub_App.md](https://github.com/RubyMarkdownBlog/BlogOnRails/blob/main/documents/GitHub_App.md).
+	- After completing the previous step, you should be able to see the contents of the Markdown files displayed in your blog when you `git push` after `git commit`.

-- [drafts](./drafts) are visible only to you on the blog.
+- Posts in the [drafts](./drafts) directory are private and **only visible to you** on the blog.

-## Categories

-Here, `categories` are directories, and `posts` are placed in directories in the form of markdown files.

-You never have to worry about losing SEO weight by renaming or moving a directory, because we add `-directory_id` to the end of the link when adding a link to each directory.

-Because the directory id will never change, when a directory is renamed, for example, from `abc` to `def`, and the directory id value is 5, then when visiting `/category/abc-5`, the URL will be redirected with `status 301` to `/category/def-5`.

-So, feel free to name your directories whatever you like.
-Whether you name your directory `ruby_on_rails`, `Ruby_on_Rails`, `ruby-on-rails`, `Ruby-on-Rails`, `Ruby on Rails`, or `Ruby On rails`, the name that will appear on your blog will be `Ruby on Rails`, and the URL path will be `/category/ruby-on-rails-7` (if the category id is 7).

-## Markdown Files

-You can name the Markdown file anything you want; the file name will not be used by your blog.
+- Please read [../published/README.md](./published/README.md) to learn more.